 Some popularly mentioned causes are the hardness and pH of the water, the age of the pipes, electrical earth currents and electrolysis.
 But there is evidence of ‘blue water’ in many parts of Australia and around the world – in many different quality waters, in hard and soft waters, in mains water and from rain-water tanks, and in many different pipe types both old and new.

 Where is copper pipe used?

-Copper pipes are used within the majority of buildings to transport water to the taps in the kitchen, bathroom, toilet, or laundry.
-Its popularity is largely due to its relative resistance to corrosion, as well as its strength, reliability and ease of use, compared to the previously used galvanised metal.
+Copper pipes are used within the majority of buildings to transport water to the taps in the kitchen, bathroom, toilet, or laundry etc. Its popularity is largely due to its relative resistance to corrosion, as well as its strength, reliability and ease of use, compared to the previously used galvanised metal pipes.
 Most water mains are made of cast/ductile iron or steel, (all with internal cement lining) or plastic (PVC or polyethylene).

 What can you do about copper pipe corrosion?

 It present there is no guaranteed remedial treatment for copper pipe corrosion other than to replace the affected section of copper pipe with alternative material.

 Some customers have reported being successful at reducing or eliminating the problem by regularly flushing water through the affected taps.
 For immediate relief, turn the affected tap on to give a high flow, for at least 30 seconds or until any blue/green water discolouration is no longer observed (typically, this is confirmed by using the white container exercise described previously).

 If you have any doubts about the quality of your drinking water have your water tested, also the fitting of a suitable water filtration system would be advisable for your drinking water.

 If you require any further assistance please call 1300651965